 VICE – Commodore 64

-VICE has been around a long time like many other emulations on this list, but this is another indication that it is one of the best emulators for PC.
+This legendary application is the only emulator you will ever need on the PC to get the full Commodore 64 experience.
+It has been around a long time like many other emulations on this list, but this is another indication that it is one of the best emulators for PC.

 It’s not just the games of course that the Commodore 64 is well known for, but also the music courtesy of its SID chip that provided the actual synth sounds.

-Paired with the right composers and developers, the C64 and SID chip became legendary throughout the 80s and early 90s for fast games with hardware sprites and its excellent and totally unique music and sound.
+Paired with the right composers and developers, the C64 and SID chip became legendary throughout the 80s and early 90s for fast games with hardware sprites and excellent and totally unique music and sound.

 For a total blast of nostalgia, VICE is certainly an emulator you must try and you can’t really claim to be a fan of retro games if you haven’t yet done so.
-VICE also proudly sites at the top of our best C64 emulator list.
+VICE also proudly sits at the top of our best C64 emulator list.

 FinalBurn Neo – Neo Geo